 I bought this Nuxe Rêve de Miel Lip Balm in City Pharma in Paris for EUR6.48 (£4.60), which would be a bargain if you didn’t include travelling costs to Paris.
 It’s widely available around the world.
-In the UK you’ll find it in Marks and Spencer and Boots, usually priced at £9.50, and at the Nuxe website here.
+In the UK you’ll find it in Marks and Spencer and Boots, usually priced around £10, or on sites including Look Fantastic here*.

 Have you tried the Nuxe Rêve de Miel Lip Balm?
 Any guesses at what makes it last so long?
 Let me know in the comments box below

 *Contains an affiliate link